Looking for a fun, festive treat to make while cheering on Team USA in the Winter Olympics?

 - Pair of scissors

-Place the baking bark into the dish and microwave for 45 seconds.
+Place the baking bark into a microwave-safe dish and heat for 45 seconds.
 Remove from microwave, stir, and place back in the microwave for another 45 seconds.
-This process is IMPORTANT.
-You need to stir between microwave sessions.

 You shouldn’t need to microwave more than 2-3 times to get the baking bark completely melted.